DevEclipse2/LiteEngine/README.md

 the one compiler error i have is actually a guardian angel protecting me from meeting the rest of the errors

+i would be concerned for any companies that actually use wakatime because this is not it

 all the swapchains
 code builds, lib links